What is grass

 How do I care for my lawn?

-Proper lawn care includes mowing, watering, fertilizing, and aerating on a regular schedule to keep your grass healthy and thriving.
+Proper lawn care includes regular mowing, watering, fertilizing, and aerating to maintain a healthy, lush grass cover.

 When is the best time to plant grass?

-The best time to plant grass depends on the type of grass, but generally cool-season grasses are best planted in the fall, while warm-season grasses are best planted in the spring or early summer.
+The best time to plant grass depends on your local climate, but generally cool-season grasses are best planted in the fall, while warm-season grasses are best planted in the spring or early summer.

 Connect with certified professionals in your area